MPG-Paradox/spotify-dna/README.md

 The React app will proxy API requests to the Flask backend running on port 5000.

+4. Visit `http://localhost:3000` and click **Login with Spotify** to authorize access.
+   After authentication the dashboard will display your top artists, tracks, a summary of your listening habits, and tools to generate playlists.

 ## Docker

 Build and run the full stack using Docker: